NewDark90/beam-shader-mvp/README.md

 # beam-shader-mvp
-Creating a minimum viable Beam Shader with Rust
+A minimum viable dapp built for on Beam